greatcyan/portfolio/Occupancy_CC_Report.md

 ![image](https://github.com/greatcyan/cyrus-baruc-data-analytics-portfolio/assets/95137493/182f57a4-6fe6-4aab-a8ef-b3cd32206dfc)

 ### The Stakeholders Expected Result:
 The dashboard allows end-users to explore insights based on their preferred parameters and slicers.
 It is designed perfectly, applying visual hierarchies for better data comprehension.
+Data extraction from the dashboard is also possible, allowing end users to further analyze the data based on their reporting needs.

 ![image](https://github.com/greatcyan/cyrus-baruc-data-analytics-portfolio/assets/95137493/8cd98ece-bc3a-4629-995c-999198e475d6)